By Alicia Hibbert & Rebecca Shortt

 - Identify your relations: your mentors, your communities, your family, & Indigenous communities and individuals you have learned from.

-Feel free to get in touch with me to support you as you develop your own personal and authentic land acknowledgement.
-Rebecca and I are available for 1:1 support, including editing speaking notes, as well as team-based support through a workshop.
-Together, we bring a Metis and settler-ally perspective.
+Feel free to get in touch with us to support you as you develop your own personal and authentic land acknowledgement.
+We are available for 1:1 support, including editing speaking notes, as well as team-based support through a workshop.
+Together, we bring a Metis and settler-ally perspectives.